sajolbhadra/solo-traveller/README.md

 ## `Features Of this Site`
 * User can show different travel destination
+* user can choose destinations for their own
 * User can sign in and sign out
-* user can choose destinations for their own
-.asldj
+* There are several authentication system including google and facebook sign in option
+* There is a checkout page to choose any tour plan

 ## `Used Technologies in this project`
 * React